+1. Applicants from high school with an ACT composite score of no less than 18 (SAT score of 860) whose combination of test scores and GPA or test scores and GED composite score does not equal the AUM admission decision level may be granted provisional admission.

+Admission Policies and Procedures

-- 1. Applicants from high school with an ACT composite score of 16 or 17 may be granted provisional admission. - 2.
-Applicants from high school with an ACT composite score of 18 or above (SAT score of 860 or above) whose combination of test scores and GPA do not equal the AUM admission decision level may be granted provisional admission. - 3.
-Applicants who graduated from high school more than three years prior to initial enrollment at AUM whose GPA is less than 2.0 may be granted provisional admission. - 4.
-Applicants who have completed GED requirements but lack ACT scores required for regular admission may be granted provisional admission.
+- 2. Applicants who graduated from high school more than three years prior to initial enrollment at AUM whose GPA is less than 2.3 may be granted provisional admission. - 3.
+Applicants who have completed GED requirements and whose high school class graduated more than three years prior to initial enrollment at AUM may be granted provisional admission with a composite GED score below 500.